How to Apply

 As a completive major, the ME admissions committee reviews each application on its individual merit, and decides on case-by-case basis.
 The committee’s goal is to admit students that will be successful in the program.
 In making the decision, the committee reviews the applicant’s overall GPA, checks the applicant’s strength in mathematics and physics, and, equally important, reads the applicant’s personal statement to see if the applicant possess unique ability or character qualities that would enable him/her to succeed in the program.

-Current UW Bothell students should contact the School of STEM for the internal application.
+Current UW Bothell students should contact the School of STEM with any questions about the internal application.